rotki/rotki/docs/usage_guide.rst

    :alt: Loopring balances for an account
    :align: center

-Rotki Generic Import
+rotki Generic Import
 =====================

-You can import data(trades & events) from exchanges not supported by Rotki by clicking "Import Data" on the left sidebar, select "Custom Import" and following the prompt.
-This involves the user converting the source(a not directly supported exchange, protocol etc.) data to match the import format of Rotki.
+You can import data(trades & events) from exchanges not supported by rotki by clicking "Import Data" on the left sidebar, select "Custom Import" and following the prompt.
+This involves the user converting the source(a not directly supported exchange, protocol etc.) data to match the import format of rotki.
 The import is split into two types:

-1. Rotki Generic Trades
+1. rotki Generic Trades
-2. Rotki Generic Events
+2. rotki Generic Events

-Rotki Generic Trades Import
+rotki Generic Trades Import
 ---------------------------
 This is solely for importing generic trades.
 The expected file format is **CSV** with the following headers and description as a guide:

 1. **Location**: This is the source of the data.
-It should be one of Rotki's `supported locations`_.
+It should be one of rotki's `supported locations`_.
 If it is not supported, use ``"external"``.
 2. **Base Currency**: The currency bought in a ``"Buy"`` and sold in a ``"Sell"``. e.g BTC/ETH where BTC is the base currency.
 3. **Quote Currency**: The currency sold in a ``"Buy"`` and bought in a ``"Sell"`` e.g BTC/ETH where ETH is the quote currency.
 4. **Type**: The type of trade made.
 It can either be a ``"Buy"`` or a  ``"Sell"``.